joeldrapper/goodcop/README.md

 inherit_from: "https://www.goodcop.style/rubocop.yml"
 ```

-If RuboCop goes goblin mode on your code, [open an issue](https://github.com/joeldrapper/good_cop/issues/new) and let us know.
+If RuboCop goes goblin mode on your code, please [open an issue](https://github.com/joeldrapper/good_cop/issues/new) and let us know.